openstack/python-openstackclient/doc/source/command-objects/network-agent.rst

 .. describe:: <agent-id>

-    Agent to which a network is removed.
-(ID only)
+    Agent to which a network is removed (ID only)

 .. describe:: <network>

-    Network to be removed from an agent.
-(ID or name)
+    Network to be removed from an agent (ID or name)